financea/Strartegy/README.md

 👉 [**Sign Up and get Zoom link Here**](#) (Valid sign up before 15th October 2024 10:00 AM UTC+2)

 We look forward to your participation.
-See you on **18th October 2024** for a transformative learning experience!
+See you on **18th October 2024** for a great learning experience!

 ---
 **Note:** Ensure you have a stable internet connection and access to the Zoom platform.
 Details for joining the session will be sent to you upon registration.